Skip to main content

 What is the Caregiving Spectrum?

-The caregiving spectrum describes the diversity of caregiving identities a student may have or circumstances faced: from unexpectedly expecting to planned biological parenting, from navigating adoption to abortion recovery, or caregiving for parents, siblings and friends, and not forgetting the participating partners in all these scenarios.
+The caregiving spectrum describes the diversity of caregiving identities a person may have or circumstances faced: from unexpectedly expecting to planned biological parenting, from navigating adoption to abortion recovery, or caregiving for parents, siblings and friends, and not forgetting the participating partners in all these scenarios.

 Caregiving Coalition Tips for Support